Year 4 (8-9 years)

 To support their learning at home, we use online software to allow our students to practise what they have learnt in class.
 We use IXL in Maths and Razz Kids in English as a way for the students to practice vital skills.
 Allowing the students to learn online is vital with the technological changes of our ever-changing world and we ensure that E-safety is a key component to any online content.

-Every week, Pete emails the parents a blog, which has photographs of what the children have been learning, explains what has been taught and lists the home learning.
+Every week, Amy and Connor email the parents a blog, which has photographs of what the children have been learning, explains what has been taught and lists the home learning.
 The blog helps parents engage with their child’s learning.
-To keep parents abreast of each child’s progress, Pete writes a report in December and May each year.
-Parents can then meet with Pete to discuss targets and progress in September, January and June.
+To keep parents abreast of each child’s progress, Amy and Connor write a report in December and May each year.
+Parents can then meet with Amy and Connor to discuss targets and progress in September, January and June.